 (30) Lovely Lighting

-Maybe you made the lovely mandala crochet rug and now your lil ‘un wants a night light.
-This is perfect.
-Also, the light up rug is also good for a guest room or for an elderly person’s room where accidents can be avoided with a little more light.
+Maybe you made the lovely mandala crochet rug above and now your lil ‘un wants a night light.
+This project is perfect for that!
+The light up rug is also good for a guest room or for an elderly person’s room where accidents can be avoided with just a little more light.

 Source: DIY Light Up Rug